glassroom/goom_ssm_rnn/README.md

 The recurrent layers in the model capture sequential dependencies with an SSM over GOOMs, which are represented as torch.complex64 tensors.
 As we explain in our paper, the model's use of complex-typed GOOMs makes it possible for recurrent states in each layer to fluctuate freely over a greater dynamic range of values that would be possible with torch.float32 or torch.float64, without numerical degradation.
 Each recurrent layer scales GOOMs before exponentiating them to real values represented by float tensors.

-## Training the RNN
+## Replicating Published Results

-We successfully trained this RNN model, and variants of it, on several toy tasks, including Wikitext-103 (using the GPT-2 vocabulary), Sequential MNIST generation (using a vocabulary size of 256 gray levels per pixel-token), and Sequential MNIST classification (replacing the language modeling head with a linear classification head that predicts 10 classes from the last pixel-token hidden state), and simple Copy Memory tasks.
+We successfully trained this RNN model, and variants of it, on several toy tasks, including [Wikitext-103](https://huggingface.co/datasets/Salesforce/wikitext) (using the GPT-2 vocabulary), Sequential [MNIST](https://huggingface.co/datasets/ylecun/mnist) generation (unrolling the images into sequences of 784 pixel-tokens, and using a vocabulary size of 256 gray levels per pixel-token), and Sequential [MNIST](https://huggingface.co/datasets/ylecun/mnist) classification (replacing the generative-language-modeling head with a linear classification head that predicts 10 classes from the last pixel-token hidden state), and simple Copy Memory tasks.

 For all tasks, we instantiated the model with 512 embedding dimensions (`d_emb=512`), 16 heads per token (`n_hid=16`), 32 features per head (`d_hid=32`), and eight residual recurrent layers (`n_res=8`), resulting in 13M to 38M parameters, and trained it on a recent mid-tier Nvidia GPU, with the following hyper-parameters: